 Study and sleep are essential to success at the academy.
 Noise that disrupts the sleep or study of others is inconsiderate.
 We expect that you will strive to establish and maintain a living environment that is conducive to learning and healthful rest.
-(See "Courtesy Hours" and Housing Handbook and Policies.)
+(See "Courtesy Hours" and "Quiet Hours" in UNT Housing Handbook.)